 5. Highlight the Tax Benefits

 Tax benefits aren’t shown in illustrations, but they’re an important benefit to annuities.
 Here are the three major ones:

 - No contribution limits.
 While other retirement accounts have annual contribution limits (like 401(k)s and IRAs), annuities don’t.
-This means your clients can put away as much money as they want to their retirement, if the annuity is set up as a qualified retirement account.
+This means your clients can put away as much money as they want to their retirement, if the annuity is set up as a non-qualified retirement account.

 - Tax-deferred growth.
 Money that your clients put in an annuity grows tax-deferred, so they don’t have to worry about tax bills as their money compounds year after year.